Home

 When designing a SaaS application we have to take into consideration many factors.

+First of all, we should always remember that a good idea comes from proper market research and a well-thought-out client persona.
 After the initial process of creation, client acquisition is next.
 If you manage to acquire customers, it is also important to take care of your relationship by providing support and keeping a conversation going.

 Finally, your application should be secure and compliant with international restrictions.
 Multi-tenancy in practical terms is what differentiates Software as a Service from other subscription-based solutions.
 A well-designed and developed SaaS application brings benefits to both the customer and the developer.